 How to Find a Good Neurologist

-Some of us have been fortunate to connect with doctors and other medical care providers who we are pleased with, and we often feel like winners in some big lottery; but then there are those people who are still seeking the right team members.
-People will often ask how to find a good doctor and I’ve accumulated some tips that might be useful if you are in the still searching group.
+Some of us have been fortunate to connect with doctors and other medical care providers who we are pleased with, and we often feel like winners in some big lottery.
+But then there are those people who are still seeking the right team members.
+People will often ask how to find a good doctor, and I’ve accumulated some tips that might be useful if you are in the still-searching group.

 Upfront, I want to say I recognize many people don’t have the option to look around for doctors.
 They may live in remote areas with limited numbers of providers or have insurance constraints that keep them to certain doctors.
-If you fall in one of those groups, I can only hope you are satisfied with the medical care and advice you receive.
+If you fall into one of those groups, I can only hope you are satisfied with the medical care and advice you receive.

 But for others who might be searching...

 Maybe you are just starting this MS journey and are looking for a doctor to settle in with for the long trip.
 Your family doctor or someone at a hospital has sent you to a neurologist who gave you the diagnosis of multiple sclerosis, but you want might to check out other options or get a second opinion.

 There's nothing wrong with switching to different care

 For others, if you aren’t happy with your care, don’t just sit back... do something about it.
 Many people with Multiple Sclerosis are known to ‘fire’ their neurologists and look for care elsewhere.
 Sometimes their approach to treatment is a reason to move on – maybe the doctor wants to wait and see if the person really needs to be on a disease-modifying therapy.
 Or their scheduling department and receptionists’ attention is an irritation every time you have contact with them.
 There are a lot of reasons why people become unhappy with their doctors, and it is no crime or shame to want to find a better situation.

 Searching for a neurologist online